Most MA programs I am familiar with take two or more years to complete. Can I really accomplish that much in a one-year program?

 Who are the MAPSS preceptors?

-Our preceptors are a mix of postdoctoral instructors and UChicago doctoral candidates in the final stages of their dissertations.
-They are handpicked for their demonstrated excellence in teaching and advising, their knowledge of faculty and department resources, their multidisciplinary interests, their sociable and supportive natures, and their engagement in worlds beyond the University.
+Our preceptors are postdoctoral instructors who are handpicked for their demonstrated excellence in teaching and advising, their knowledge of faculty and department resources, their multidisciplinary interests, their sociable and supportive natures, and their engagement in worlds beyond the University.

 The preceptors work closely with our Faculty Director, our senior academic staff, and our administrators in all aspects of student advising and support.